avo-hcemm/cfDNA-biomarkers-pipeline/README.md

 # biomarkersearch-pipeline

-This container provides a bioinformatics pipeline to identify biomarkers from sequencing data derived from human plasma samples.
-The biomarkers can be used in downstream clinical applications such as PCR-based screening and diagnostic tests.
+This container provides a bioinformatics pipeline to identify biomarkers from sequencing data derived from cell-free DNA in human plasma samples.
+The identified biomarkers can be used in downstream clinical applications, such as PCR-based screening and diagnostic tests.

 ## 🔍 Purpose

-The pipeline performs preprocessing, quality filtering, alignment, and statistical analysis of input DNA sequencing data.
-It outputs genomic regions (\~200 bp) that are significantly enriched in case vs control groups — serving as candidate biomarkers.
+The pipeline performs preprocessing, alignment to the reference genome, and statistical analysis of input DNA sequencing data.
+It outputs a list of genomic sequences (approximately 200 bp) that are representative of the case groups, thereby serving as candidate biomarkers.

 ## 🧪 Key Features